9 Best Sights in Vientiane, Laos

 Talat Sao

-Ave.
-Lane Xang and Khou Vieng St., Vientiane, Laos
+Lane Xang Ave. and Khou Vieng St., Vientiane, Laos

-Wat Si Meuang
+Wat Si Muang

 This wat that dates to 1563—its last major renovation was in 1956—guards the original city pillar, a revered foundation stone also from the 16th century.
 Throughout the day, this temple receives a steady stream of local visitors seeking blessings for themselves—and their new vehicles!
-In a small park in front of the monastery stands a rare memorial to Laos's royal past: a large bronze statue of King Sisavang Vong, which survived the revolution as it had been cast by a Soviet artist.
+In a small park in front of the monastery stands a rare memorial to Laos's royal past: a large bronze statue of King Sisavang Vong, which survived the revolution because it had been cast by a Soviet artist.

-Samsenthai Rd. at Setthathirat Rd., Vientiane, Laos
+Samsenthai Rd. at Setthathirath Rd., Vientiane, Laos

 Sight Details

-Rate Includes: Free
+Free

 Wat Sisaket

 A courtyard with 6,840 Buddha statues stops the show at this intriguing temple-monastery complex across from Ho Phra Keo.
-Built in 1818 by King Anou, the temple survived Vientiane's 1828 destruction by the Siamese army, and the monastery, still active, remains intact in its original form.
+Built in 1818 by King Anou, the temple survived Vientiane's 1828 destruction by the Siamese army; the monastery, still active, remains intact in its original form.
 The courtyard contains little niches and large platforms with Buddhas of all sizes.
 The impressive temple hall underwent some restoration in 1938.
 The intricately carved wooden ceiling and doors still impress, but time has taken its toll on the paintings that once covered the hall's walls.

 Sight Details